On the Initialization for Convex-Concave Min-max Problems: Algorithms with Initialization-Dependent Convergence Rates

-\textbf{Remark}: This assumption is crucial to get the desired bound due to the following reasons.
-First, it can guarantee that both $\x'_T$ and $\y'_T$ are unique, which avoid the complicated set-valued analysis.
-Second, we can utilize this assumption to show that $\x'_T$ ($\y'_T$) gets close to $\x_*$ ($\y_*$) when the algorithm runs a sufficiently large number of iterations.
+The Assumption~\ref{ass:2} is crucial to get the desired bound due to the following reasons.
+First, it can guarantee that both $\x'_T$ and $\y'_T$ are unique.
+Second, we can utilize this assumption to show that $\x'_T$ ($\y'_T$) gets close to $\x_*$ ($\y_*$) when the algorithm runs a sufficiently large number of iterations, which ends up with the $o(B(T))$ term in the bound~(\ref{eq:boundgeneral}).